Walk: Glen Nevis and Steall Falls, Highland

-All of these sights, smells and sounds means Steall Meadows, particularly on a warm spring day, is quite simply a stunning place to explore, linger and have a picnic before heading back through Nevis Gorge, once again revelling in its incredible natural features.
+All of these sights, smells and sounds means Steall Meadows is quite simply a stunning place to explore, linger and have a picnic before heading back through Nevis Gorge, once again revelling in its incredible natural features.

 Carefully retrace steps back to the car park, enjoying the superb views of Glen Nevis and the slopes of Ben Nevis.